 The DMCA is a boon for online operators of websites, apps, and other platforms.
 The law provides you with immunity from copyright infringement claims based on the content uploaded by your users.
 This immunity comes with a cost.
 To maintain the protection, you must designate an agent to handle complaints.
 Let’s take a closer look at the DMCA agent requirements.

 The first issue to consider is whether a DMCA agent must be located in the United States or not?
 There is nothing in the code per se setting a specific geographic location.
-A quick review of the agent registrations in the online directory maintained by the Copyright Office, however, reveals nearly every agent listed is located in the U.S.
+Conduct a quick review of the directory, and you quickly find nearly every agent is located in the United States.

 Why is this?

-The answer is found in a practical consideration.
+We find the answer in a practical consideration.
 The DMCA requires that the agent potentially receive copyright complaints in the physical mail.
 At the same time, the law sets forth specific deadlines of as little as 48 hours for a site owner to process and send out appropriate notifications.
-Meeting these deadlines while using the postal service is difficult for a person located outside of the United States, so many businesses use an agent based in the country.
+Meeting these deadlines while using the postal service is difficult for a person located outside of the United States, so many businesses use an agent-based in the country.

 The DMCA sets forth the information that must be listed with an agent designation.
-The key provision reads:
+The key provision of the DMCA agent requirements reads:

 (2) Designated agent. – …by making available through its service, including on its website in a location accessible to the public, and by providing to the Copyright Office, substantially the following information: